DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ### 1. Install the IBM Usage Metering service

-IBM Usage Metering Service gathers metrics to monitor compliance and create reports.
+IBM Usage Metering Service (UMS) gathers adoption metrics and creates reports.
 It captures business value metrics for auditing purposes and to visualize metric usage in reporting tools, and sends the information to IBM Software Central.
+For more details, see [Collecting and sending usage metrics](https://www.ibm.com/docs/en/odm/9.6.0?topic=production-collecting-sending-usage-metrics).

+The IBM License Service (ILS) discovers the software that is installed in your infrastructure and generates reports containing contractual details.
+These metrics directly affect licensing obligations and are required for calculating license usage in compliance with IBM licensing requirements.

+An ILS side-car must be activated when installing UMS.
+This allows UMS to capture two metrics: contractual metrics for compliance purposes, and adoption metrics for various scenarios related to usage analysis.

-From ODM 9.6.0 onwards, it is required to install this metering service in the same namespace as ODM.
-ODM will systematically reports usage metrics to the metering service through a CronJob.
+It is required to install UMS in the same namespace as ODM.
+ODM will systematically report the usage metrics to the metering service through a CronJob.
 If the service is not installed, the job fails when it runs.

-For more information about the installation and configuration of UMS, see [Installing the usage metering service](https://www.ibm.com/docs/en/odm/9.6.0?topic=production-installing-metering).
+To install and configure UMS, follow the information at [Installing the usage metering service](https://www.ibm.com/docs/en/odm/9.6.0?topic=metrics-installing-metering).

+In this tutorial, we assume that ODM, UMS, and ILS are installed in the same namespace: `default`.
+The ILS side car is enabled with *namespace scope* to monitor only `default` namespace.

 ### 2. Troubleshooting